2PM: 2008–2010: Debut, early success, and Jaebeom's departure

-2PM debuted with their single album Hottest Time of the Day on August 29, 2008.
-The album consisted a total of 6 tracks, including its hip-hop title track "10 Out of 10" (10점 만점에 10점).
-The group made their debut live performance with a performance of "10 Out of 10" on M Countdown on September 4, 2008, incorporating acrobatics and breakdancing in their choreography.
-The following month, the group released a winter special version of their song "Only You", a B-side from their debut mini-album.
-Concurrently, 2PM hosted the third season of the Korean variety show Idol Army.

 On April 16, 2009, the group released their second single album, 2:00PM Time For Change, which they began promoting the same month with its title track "Again & Again".
-This comeback was met with commercial success, with "Again & Again" topping various domestic music charts.
-The following month, "Again and Again" earned the group their first music show wins on M Countdown, Music Bank, and Inkigayo.
-In June, 2:00PM Time For Change was packaged with Hottest Time of the Day for a physical release in Thailand titled 2PM Thailand Special Edition; "10 Out of 10", "Again & Again", and 2PM Thailand Special Edition all topped various Thai music charts, and 2PM was later named the best-selling foreign artist in Thailand based on album sales in 2009.
-In July, 2PM became the first artist to receive two M Countdown Triple Crown awards with songs from the same album, "Again & Again" and "I Hate You".
+This comeback was met with commercial success, with "Again & Again" topping various domestic music charts and earning the group their first music show wins on M Countdown, Music Bank, and Inkigayo.
+In June, their two single albums were repackaged for a physical release in Thailand titled 2PM Thailand Special Edition; "10 Out of 10", "Again & Again", and the compilation album all topped various Thai music charts, and 2PM was later named the best-selling foreign artist in Thailand based on album sales in 2009.
+In July, 2PM became the first artist to receive two M Countdown Triple Crown awards with songs from the same album: "Again & Again" and "I Hate You".
 On August 15, 2PM held their first official fan meeting in Seoul with an audience of about 2,000 members of their fan club, named Hottest.
-From July to September, 2PM also starred in their own Korean variety show titled Wild Bunny, which was received positively along with other "real-life" idol-centric variety shows airing at the time such as 2NE1 TV.
+From July to September, 2PM also starred in their own Korean variety show titled Wild Bunny, which was received positively.